magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 MOH
 """

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-url_events:

-Url Events notify
+URL events notify
 """""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _sip-addparameter:

-Add parameter
+Addparameter
-"""""""""""""
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.